3.4.1Management Board Remuneration Policy

 The three performance areas are specified as follows:

-- Underlying and directional SBM Offshore and the primary operational driver of performance. is used as an indicator of overall short-term profitability.
-This indicator is used and understood across
+- Underlying and directional is used as an indicator of overall short-term profitability.

 If the Supervisory Board is of the opinion that another measure would be more qualified as an indicator for profitability, growth or, it will inform the shareholders in the remuneration report.
 Performance measures will never be adjusted retrospectively.

 The Supervisory Board appreciates that transparency and accountability require a precisemeasurement.
-Therefore, the Supervisory Board will no longer apply discretion to increase the outcome of the .
+As decided in 2019, the Supervisory Board will no longer apply discretion to increase the outcome of the .
 The Supervisory Board may still adjust the outcome of the down by up to 10%, which adjustment will be reported on in the remuneration report.

 At the end of the performance year, the performance is reviewed by the Supervisory Board and the pay-out level is determined.
 The performance measures, target setting, and realization are published in this remuneration report.
 For reasons of commercial and/or market sensitivity, these details are not published at the start of the performance period.
 In general, details regarding order intake will not be shared.
 Theis payable in cash after the publication of the Annual Report for the performance year.